STMicroelectronics/st-mems-ispu/host_firmware/nucleo_ispu_stedgeai_validate/README.md

 The *binary* folder contains the prebuilt firmware for the supported Nucleo boards.
 The board can be flashed by simply copying the binary file to the Nucleo board mass storage or by using [STM32CubeProgrammer](https://www.st.com/en/development-tools/stm32cubeprog.html).
 Note that the firmware may be flashed only once (instead of every time a validation on target needs to be performed), as it automatically adapts to the model under validation.

 The source project for each supported Nucleo board is also available in the dedicated folders.
 The projects can be built using either the Makefile (with the GNU Embedded Toolchain for ARM installed) or the [STM32CubeIDE](https://www.st.com/en/development-tools/stm32cubeide.html) project.
-The projects can be generated for other development enviroments with [STM32CubeMX](https://www.st.com/en/development-tools/stm32cubemx.html) using the provided *.ioc* files.
+The projects can be generated for other development environments with [STM32CubeMX](https://www.st.com/en/development-tools/stm32cubemx.html) using the provided *.ioc* files.

 The source code may also be used to port the firmware to a non-supported hardware setup.
 The firmware was generated using [STM32CubeMX](https://www.st.com/en/development-tools/stm32cubemx.html).
 All custom code is contained in *Core/Inc/application.h* and *Core/Src/application.c* (the *application* function is called from *Core/Src/main.c* in the main loop), thus allowing for easy porting, without modifying much of *Core/Src/application.c*.
 Modifications might be necessary for code related to hardware-dependent resources, such as timers, interrupt pins, and communication interfaces.